 A personalized diet is a way of eating that is based on genetics, unique reactions to different types of foods and individual preferences.
 A personalized diet can help give you a better idea of what types of foods you should eat and what types to avoid.

 Some research has shown that a group of people can eat the same exact foods, in the same quantities, but experience huge variations in terms of their physiological responses.
 So while adjusting your diet to your genetics and lifestyle can be a great idea, this doesn’t mean your diet needs to be based on your blood type.

 What Is a Blood Type Diet?

 A blood type diet is one that “makes health and nutrition recommendations based on your unique genetic individuality.”
-(2) Proponents of the blood type diet believe that a person’s blood type is an important tool for understanding how they will react to various types of food, habits and stressors.
+Proponents of the blood type diet believe that a person’s blood type is an important tool for understanding how that person will react to various types of food, habits and stressors.